smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 If you want <mark>yellow highlighting</mark>, you need to surroud the text with `<mark>` and `</mark>`.

+## Spell Checking

+When you edit a file in the GitHub web interface, it does not spell check your text.
+Even the browser's built-in spell checker does not work in that interface.
+To get spell checking, I use VS Code to edit the files locally.

 ## Notebooks, Sections, and Pages

-I think of a git repo as the equivalent of a notebook.
+I think of a git repo as the equivalent of a OneNote notebook.
-Sections can be replicated with directories, nested aribrarily deep.
+OneNote sections can be replicated with directories, nested aribrarily deep.
-A markdown file is the equivalent of a page.
+A markdown file is the equivalent of a OneNote page.
 I don't know what to say about OneNote sub-pages: they are an odd concept.
-You can get more or less the same effect with a directory level.
+You can get more or less the same effect with an additional directory level.

 ## Print to OneNote